homebeaver/SwingSet3-demos/README.md

 The full source for the SwingSet2 demo can be found in the "src" subdirectory.

+- clone the git repo
 - build with maven
 - or m2e in eclipse IDE
+- there is also an eclipse launcher